tic0uk/devopsapprentice.com/_posts/2021-01-05-my-homelab.markdown

 One other thing to bear in mind is more and more production environments are moving into the cloud and using virtualisation.
 Getting experience in running virtual machines at home and understanding their strengths and limitations is a good skill to pick up in a safe environment.
 Modern computers will happily run at least one virtual machine at a time, and if you're sensible with resourcing then usually they can run a great deal more than that.

-Having said all of that, my main rig and accessories have built up over the years and so has began to gather a price tag.
-It is absolutely possible to get a reasonably specced i5 with 8gb ram desktop for under £200 if you're willing to buy second hand, and I bought my wife's PC with those specs and a 250gb SSD for £105 off Ebay, so it pays to shop around.
+It is possible to get a reasonably specced i5 with 8Gb ram desktop for under £200 if you're willing to buy second hand.
+I bought my wife's PC with those specs and a 250Gb SSD for £105 off eBay, so it pays to shop around.
 As time goes on, you can always upgrade parts if you buy a desktop.
+Having said all of that, my main rig and accessories have built up over the years and so has begun to gather a price tag.

 My main PC currently has the following specification;
 <br><br>
 <a href="/_pictures/threemonitorsetup.jpg" target="_blank">
 <img src="/_pictures/threemonitorsetup.jpg" alt="three monitor home set up" style="margin-top:-2px;" class="leftimg" /></a>
 <a href="https://ark.intel.com/content/www/us/en/ark/products/126685/intel-core-i5-8600k-processor-9m-cache-up-to-4-30-ghz.html" target="_blank">>> Intel i5-8600K overclocked from 3.6 GHz to 4.8 GHz<br></a>
-<a href="https://www.scan.co.uk/products/16gb-(2x8gb)-corsair-ddr4-vengeance-lpx-black-pc4-19200-(2400)-non-ecc-unbuffered-cas-14-16-16-31-xm" target="_blank">>> 24GB Corsair Vengeance LPX DDR4 RAM<br></a>
+<a href="https://www.scan.co.uk/products/16gb-(2x8gb)-corsair-ddr4-vengeance-lpx-black-pc4-19200-(2400)-non-ecc-unbuffered-cas-14-16-16-31-xm" target="_blank">>> 24Gb Corsair Vengeance LPX DDR4 RAM<br></a>
 <a href="https://www.techpowerup.com/gpu-specs/geforce-gtx-970.c2620" target="_blank">>> NVIDIA GeForce GTX 970<br></a>
 <a href="https://www.scan.co.uk/products/game-max-silent-gaming-pc-computer-chassis-2x-usb-30-2x-fan-controllers-sd-card-reader-water-cooling" target="_blank">>> Game Max GMX Silent White PC case<br></a>
 <a href="https://www.amazon.co.uk/Samsung-Inch-SATA-Internal-MZ-76E1T0B/dp/B078DPCY3T" target="blank">>> 1TB Samsung 860 EVO SSD (used for Linux)<br></a>